Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Policy Neural Network for Routing Decisions

 Note that the last $N-1$ components of $\mathbf{H}$ (equation (\ref{eq:node-ctx})) correspond to the same trucks with the same order as the components of $\mathbf{T}$.
-This consistency is what matters.
+This consistency is very important.
 With different events, the same components may correspond to different trucks, but for any given event, the components of $\mathbf{C},\mathbf{H},$ and $\mathbf{T}$ line up in the same way.

 We finally define the \emph{context node}: